fbpx

 The nights are drawing in (fast), the temperatures are plummeting, and the Marius sweaters are everywhere.
 Yep, it's that time of the year again.

-The winter in Norway is always a mixed bag for me.
 I absolutely love the late winter months where the light in the sky and the snow on the ground makes even the ugliest parts of town beautiful!
-But earlier in the winter, things are much more challenging.

 When is the winter in Norway?

-I've written before about how I perceive there to be five seasons in Norway, with winter very much split into ‘the wet one' and ‘the white one'.
+I've written before about how I perceive there to be five seasons in Norway, with winter very much split into ‘the dark one' and ‘the white one'.
 This of course isn't a scientific definition!

-But there is a fast descent from the short autumn season into the dark, wet and windy days of the early winter, which tends to run through until Christmas.
-It's the time of year with the most rainfall, but temperatures tend to remain above freezing.
+But, depending on where you live, there is a fast descent from the short autumn season into the dark, wet and windy days of the early winter, which tends to run through until Christmas.

 Once New Year is done and dusted, the days start to get longer once again and the likelihood of snow is much greater.
-I can't understate how much snow brightens things up here in Trondheim!
-On the flip side, this is also easily the coldest time of the year.

-Depending on where you live snow can fall as early as September and as late as May.
-Typically in Trondheim we expect snow from around mid-November or early December through to Easter, but there are many, many days without snowfall, of course!
+Typically, in Trondheim, we expect snow from around mid-November or early December through to Easter, but there are many, many days without snowfall, of course!
 Some years we haven't seen any snow at all until January.

 How cold is the Norwegian winter?